bbilly1/reddit-bot/README.md

 ## Core Functionality
 - Send Discord notifications on events
-- Monitor a Subreddit and notify for all comments
+- Monitor a single Subreddit, notify all comments
-- Monitor Reddit for any keyword mentions in comments or post
+- Monitor all of Reddit for any keyword mentions in comments or post

 ## Setup
 Needs a volume at `/data` to store a sqlite database with notifications sent.